indexmod/indexmod-old/fashion-cares.md

 venue:
 founder:
 origin: an international
-profession: fashion event in Canada
+profession: fashion event in ???
 photo: This is sample for image caption
 photographer: Photographer
 source: Source